nuuuwan/news_lk3_data/README.md

 Wickramanayake is currently held in remand custody over the alleged substandard immunoglobulin imports case.
 He had filed the petition through his lawyers, seeking an order that the Maligakanda Magistrate’s Court’s decision to remand him to be declared unlawful and therefore, to release him on bail.

-On 20 November 2023, MSD Director and three other officials arrested over the controversial Immunoglobulin import were ordered to be remanded in custody by the Maligakanda Magistrate’s Court.
+On 20 November 2023, four high-ranking officials – MSD Director Dr. Wickramanayake, Assistant Director Devashantha Soloman, Accountant (Supplies) Neran Dhananjaya and the Stock Controller of the Medical Supplies Division Sujith Kumara – were arrested by the Criminal Investigations Department (CID).

 ...